 A wheelchair is a great mobility solution, but it definitely comes with several challenges.
 Ironically, your own home is one of the least wheelchair-friendly places, but you can change that with the help of home wheelchair ramps.
-Freedom Mobility both sells and installs a complete line of the highest-quality wheelchair ramps in Maryland.
-We can perform wheelchair ramp installation in your home in Annapolis, Hanover, Towson, Glen Burnie, Owings Mills, Columbia or anywhere in the Baltimore metro area.
+Freedom Mobility both sells and installs a complete line of the highest-quality wheelchair ramps in Centra Maryland.
+We can perform wheelchair ramp installation in your home in Annapolis, Hanover, Towson, Glen Burnie, Owings Mills, Columbia or anywhere in Central Maryland.

 Our comprehensive solutions include modular ramps, portable ramps, semi-permanent ramps, bariatric ramps and door threshold ramps.
 All ramps are made in America and installed by experienced, professional installation teams.
 Depending on your circumstances, we can generally provide installation within 24 hours to a week after your consultation with one of our professionals.

 Modular ramps are typically sectioned into several segments that are then assembled to form the desired accessibility structure.
 Sometimes, you might need only two sections to form a smooth surface over the steps to your home’s entrance.
 In other cases, it might be necessary to build a ramp with a 90-degree turn in order to accommodate the landscape.
 When the difference in height between the doorstep and the ground is significant, several ramps can be used to provide a gradual decline instead of a sharp angle.